 There are two options at this stage.

-- Keep the adhesive with the same chemistry but change to a faster version.
+- Keep the adhesive with the same chemistry but change the formulation to have a faster cure time.

 - Change the adhesive completely.